MKTHEPLUGG/edge-cloud/readme.md

 The unique strength of this setup lies in its decentralized nature—scalability is achieved by adding more low-power devices, making it cost-effective and highly adaptable.
 This architecture not only makes it ideal for homelabs or smaller-scale environments but also opens up the potential for a decentralized, affordable alternative to expensive public cloud services.
 By creating a service mesh across many edge clusters, the project demonstrates the feasibility of running cloud services on distributed infrastructure, hinting at a potential SaaS solution that is both cost-effective and highly scalable.

-This documentation covers the entire process—from hardware configuration, container-based OS builds, Kubernetes orchestration, to establishing a service mesh—all aimed at building a dynamic, scalable local cloud.
+This repository covers the entire process—from hardware, network, storage configuration, automated OS builds, Kubernetes orchestration, to establishing a service mesh—all aimed at building a dynamic, scalable local cloud.

 [//]: # (This project details the creation of a fully containerized local cloud infrastructure, built entirely on Kubernetes and containers—no virtual machines.
 The setup is designed for scalability, leveraging low-powered servers and edge devices &#40;such as Raspberry Pi 4B, Rock5A&#41; to form a robust, distributed service mesh.
 By continuously expanding the system with additional edge clusters, this project showcases a highly flexible and scalable cloud environment.)